Film Vault / Painted Stages Archive

 Copyright Notice

 Hand-painted background art by Geraldine Kovats.
-Written Content & Website Design © 2025 Geraldine Kovats.
-Website Builder: Squarespace, New York, NY
+Written content and website design © 2025 Geraldine Kovats.
+Designed and hosted on Squarespace, New York, NY.

 Terms of Use

-All site content, including images, written content, and design, is the property of Geraldine Kovats or respective owners, and is protected by copyright law.
-Unauthorized use, reproduction, or distribution is prohibited.
+All site content, including images, text, and design, is the property of Geraldine Kovats or its respective owners and is protected by copyright law.
+Unauthorized use, reproduction, or distribution is strictly prohibited.